apache/couchdb-documentation/src/query-server/protocol.rst

 ============

 :Command: ``rereduce``
+:Arguments:
+  - Reduce function source
-:Arguments: List of values.
+  - List of values

 When building a view, CouchDB will apply the reduce step directly to the output of the map step and the rereduce step to the output of a previous reduce step.

-CouchDB will send a list of values, with no keys or document ids, to the rereduce step.
+CouchDB will send a list of reduce functions and a list of values, with no keys or document ids, to the rereduce step.

 CouchDB sends::